 - Nearly 100 people are saved each year by CAP members.

-- Provides disaster-relief support to local, state and national agencies.
+- Provides disaster-response support to local, state and national agencies.

 - Transports time-sensitive medical materials, blood products and body tissues when commercial resources are unavailable.